adamfowlerit/msportals.io/about.md

 - [Karl Cooke](https://twitter.com/Karl_ITNerd) has been doing most of the coding and building of this site, and threw himself into making this a lot better than I could have.

+- [PsychoData](https://www.contoso.one/) who's attention to detail and extra coding work has made this site even better again.

-- Users at the [WinAdmins Discord](https://winadmins.io/discord) who've provided feedback and a bunch of extra links; particularly PsychoData, 0x80070005 (Graeme Bray), krbtgt and dec.
+- Users at the [WinAdmins Discord](https://winadmins.io/discord) who've provided feedback and a bunch of extra links; special mentions to 0x80070005 (Graeme Bray), krbtgt, and dec.

 - Everyone who shared and commented on [this tweet](https://twitter.com/AdamFowler_IT/status/1321959895839600640) who showed there was value in bothering to do this and again, provided a bunch more links to add.